 Key Differences Table

-| Feature | Slip-On Flanges | Weld Neck Flanges |
+| Feature | Slip-On Flange | Weld Neck Flange |

 |---|---|---|

-| Design | Slides over pipe OD; typically fillet welded (often ID & OD) | Tapered hub; full penetration butt welded |
+| Design | Slides over pipe OD; typically fillet welded | Tapered hub; full-penetration butt welded |

-| Load Path | Discontinuity at fillet weld; higher local stress at weld toes | More continuous stress transfer through hub + butt weld |
+| Load Path | Geometric discontinuity at fillet weld; higher local stress at weld toes | More continuous stress transfer through hub and butt weld |

-| Fatigue Performance | Lower under vibration/thermal cycling (stress concentration dominates) | Higher under cyclic loads (reduced stress intensification) |
+| Fatigue Performance | Lower under vibration and thermal cycling | Higher under cyclic loads due to reduced stress intensification |

-| Inspection Reality | Mostly surface NDT (VT/PT/MT) on fillet welds; volumetric inspection is limited | RT/UT commonly applied to butt welds when required by QA/spec |
+| Inspection Reality | Mostly surface NDT on fillet welds; volumetric inspection is limited | RT/UT can be applied to butt welds when required |

 | Typical Use Envelope | Stable utility services; avoid severe cyclic duty | Process-critical lines, high consequence of leak, cyclic duty |

-| Installation | Faster fit-up; less sensitive to exact pipe cut length | Requires bevel prep, alignment control, qualified weld procedure |
+| Installation | Faster fit-up; less sensitive to exact pipe cut length | Requires bevel prep, alignment control, qualified welding procedure |

-| Cost Driver | Lower material weight; faster fabrication | More forging/machining; higher welding skill + QA cost |
+| Cost Driver | Lower material weight; faster fabrication | More forging and machining; higher welding skill and QA cost |

-| Typical Applications | Firewater, cooling loops, low-pressure air/N2 (non-critical) | High-pressure steam, hydrocarbons, corrosive service, rotating equipment discharge |
+| Typical Applications | Firewater, cooling loops, low-pressure air and nitrogen, general utilities | High-pressure steam, hydrocarbons, corrosive service, rotating equipment discharge |

 Summary of Main Points